 This blog is currently on the WordPress platform.
 That means the blog was created using the WordPress platform, but the blog is hosted through another service (in my case, SiteGround).
 This is definitely the most advanced route you can take when choosing a blogging platform, but it can save a lot of time and effort in the long run.
 There are infinite design and functionality options in WordPress, which is a designer’s dream come true!
 Even if you’re a non-designer, WordPress has loads of goodies for all types of bloggers.
 However, all of that functionality comes with a big learning curve, so I’d suggest choosing WordPress if you:

-- Are okay spending money on your blog (upwards of $100 a year).
+- Are okay spending money on your blog (at least $60 per year).

 - Have or are planning to get a custom domain.

-- Care about design, and are willing to pay for it or create it.
+- Care about customizable/non-restricted design, and are willing to pay for it or create it.

-- Have some knowledge of CSS and HTML.
+- Have some knowledge of CSS and HTML, or are willing to learn.

 - Plan on blogging for a long time.